Battle of Rorke's Drift

 The Battle of Rorke's Drift, also known as the Defence of Rorke's Drift, was an engagement in the Anglo-Zulu War.
-The successful British defence of the Swedish mission station of Rorke's Drift, under the command of Lieutenants John Chard of the Royal Engineers and Gonville Bromhead of the 24th Regiment of Foot, began once a large contingent of Zulu warriors broke off from the main force during the final hour of the British defeat at the day-long Battle of Isandlwana on 22 January 1879.
-They travelled 6 mi to attack Rorke's Drift later that day and continuing into the following day.
+The successful British defence of the Swedish mission station and British supply depot at Rorke's Drift, it was carried out by a vastly outnumbered British force under the command of Lieutenants John Chard of the Royal Engineers and Gonville Bromhead of the 24th Regiment of Foot.
+It holds the record for the largest number of Victoria Crosses awarded for a single battle.
+After a large contingent of Zulu warriors broke off from the main force during the final hours of the British defeat at the day-long Battle of Isandlwana on 22 January 1879, they travelled ten kilometres (six miles) to attack Rorke's Drift later that day, with fighting continuing into the following day.

 Just over 150 British and colonial troops defended the station against attacks by 3,000 to 4,000 Zulu warriors.
 The massive but piecemeal attacks by the Zulu on Rorke's Drift came very close to overwhelming the much smaller garrison, but were consistently repelled.
 Eleven Victoria Crosses were awarded to individual defenders, along with a number of other decorations and honours.